qlawmarq/resume/Curriculum vitae_English.md

 #### Development and operation of web invitation service for weddings

-I was involved in front-end development and feature development for the redesign.
+As Full-stack Web Developers, I was involved in development and feature development for the redesign.

+- As Full-stack Web Developers
 - Application technology
     - Laravel
     - jQuery
     - Vue.js
     - AWS
+    - HTML5
+    - CSS3

 #### Web Site Development